Civita Institute Fellows

 Luann is a graphic designer and artist who will be developing a "listening" project (using audio, video and other media) that will invite and record multiple perspectives about Civita di Bagnoregio—including the significance of age-old places in our contemporary lives, their impact on how we view aging and how these places change.

-Jean project will study locally-produced wool in the region surrounding Civita di Bagnoregio (Sopravissana, Sarda and Comisana sheep), wool cleaning techniques (such as scouring using Umbrian limestone and dolomite), dyes (woad and black walnut), and their use in fashion applications both historic and modern.
+Milliner, felt-maker and educator, Jean Hicks uses lightly processed fibers to create both theatrical and functional headwear.
+She has exhibited her hats in the Ukraine, Finland, Italy, Scotland, Portugal and the Netherlands.
+For her fellowship, Jean studied locally-produced wool in the region surrounding Civita di Bagnoregio (Sopravissana, Sarda and Comisana sheep), wool cleaning techniques (such as scouring using Umbrian limestone and dolomite), dyes (woad and black walnut), and researched their use in fashion applications both historic and modern.
+The photo (right) shows one of the stages of dyeing wool using dyestuff from Civita and the valley below—pomegranate husks from local gardens, castanas from the chestnut grove, saffron from il gardino.

 Taehyung Kim will be developing a series of analytical drawings that embody a phenomenological experience of the city, followed by a series of site-specific discreet installations that slightly augments the spatial perception of the city.